-I’ve been planning some trips recently and noticed how my brain will occasionally jump from idea to idea.
-I find this helpful because it means I’ll discover options that I might have otherwise missed.
+When I start trip-planning, I notice how my brain will occasionally jump from idea to idea.
+I find this helpful because I’ll sometimes discover options that I might have otherwise missed.
 However, I also find that this can be a huge time sink as I’ll end up spending way too much time on booking a simple hotel and rental car.

 Is one of these types of planning better than another?

-The linear approach is much simpler and is perfect for those who don’t like to spend a lot of time making plans and will be happy with any old sort of vacation.
+The linear approach is much more straightforward and is perfect for those who don’t like to spend a lot of time making plans and will be happy with any vacation.
 However, if you’re reading a travel blog, I’d say it’s a fair assumption that you have some interest in improving your travel experiences.
 Just booking a trip by picking a flight from Expedia, adding on the cheapest car they show you and staying at the Hampton Inn because they have free breakfast is fine, but you might do better by just spending a few minutes more.

 The non-linear approach is a bit more confusing and time-consuming.
 Once you open up your mind and jump down the rabbit hole, you may spend hours down there, checking different airlines, hotels, rental cars, public transportation, Uber availability, location of the sites you want to see, etc. I know this from experience, as I tend to let my mind wander when travel planning and see where it takes me.
 Eventually, this can happen: